 Eric Biber’s teaching and research interests are environmental law, natural resources law, energy law, land-use law, federal Indian law, administrative law, and property.
 Prior to joining Berkeley in 2006, he worked as a litigator in the Denver office of Earthjustice, a public-interest nonprofit organization specializing in public lands and other environmental cases.
 Biber taught public lands law as an adjunct faculty member at the University of Denver Sturm College of Law in fall 2005.
 He is a member of both the Colorado and California bars.
 He is the co-director of the Cannabis Research Center at UC Berkeley, which examines the environmental, regulatory, and economic implications of legalized cannabis production in California and elsewhere.
-He is also co-principal investigator for Getting It Right, a joint research project between Berkeley Law and the Columbia Graduate School of Architecture, Planning, and Preservation; this project examines how local and state land-use and environmental regulations and litigation shape the approval of new housing in urban areas in California and elsewhere.
+He is also co-principal investigator for Comprehensive Assessment of Land Entitlements (CALES), a joint research project between Berkeley Law and the Columbia Graduate School of Architecture, Planning, and Preservation; this project examines how local and state land-use and environmental regulations and litigation shape the approval of new housing in urban areas in California and elsewhere.

 Biber earned a master’s of environmental science with a focus in conservation biology from the Yale School of Forestry & Environmental Studies and a J.D. from Yale Law School.
 Following law school, Biber clerked for Judge Carlos Lucero of the 10th U.S. Circuit Court of Appeals in Denver and Judge Judith Rogers of the U.S. Court of Appeals for the D.C.
 Circuit.